Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Schrödinger Bridge Problems

 \subsection{Iterative Proportional Fitting (IPF)}

-The main tool employed in the numerical solution to $\DynSB$ and $\StaSB$ is an iterative numerical procedure, known in the literature under a variety of names.
-In $\StaSB$, when $Γ$ and $ϒ$ are admits Lebesgue densities $γ(□)$ and $υ(□)$ the term \emph{Fortet iterations} \citep{fortet1940resolution} is used.
-Instead, when $Γ$ and $ϒ$ concentrate all mass on a finite set of values, the term \emph{iterative proportional fitting} procedure \citep{deming1940least} is used.
-In the same setting, due to an equivalence between $\StaSB$ and entropy-regularized optimal transport \citep[Chapter 4]{peyre2020computational}, the same procedure is also known as \emph{Sinkhorn algorithm}.
-Finally, the term IPF can also refer to the iterative solution to the measure-theoretic formulation of \citet{ruschendorf1995convergence}, including the dynamic version $\DynSB$ \citep{bernton2019schrodinger}.
-In this work, we use the IPF term.
+The main tool employed in the numerical solution to $\DynSB$ and $\StaSB$ is an iterative procedure, known in the literature under a variety of names.
+In $\StaSB$, when $Γ$ and $ϒ$ admit Lebesgue densities $γ(□)$ and $υ(□)$, the term \emph{Fortet iterations} \citep{fortet1940resolution} is used.
+Instead, when $Γ$ and $ϒ$ concentrate all mass on a finite set of values, the term \emph{iterative proportional fitting procedure} \citep{deming1940least} is used.
+In the same setting, due to the equivalence between $\StaSB$ and EOT, the same procedure is also known as \emph{Sinkhorn algorithm}.
+Finally, the term IPF can be used in the context of the measure-theoretic formulation of \citet{ruschendorf1995convergence}, including the dynamic version $\DynSB$ \citep{bernton2019schrodinger}.
+In this work, we utilize the IPF term.

-For $\StaSB$ or $\DynSB$, the IPF procedure (\cref{alg:ipf}) is obtained by iteratively solving the forward and backward half bridge problems.
-More precisely, let $𝒫$ be either $𝒫_𝒞$ or $𝒫_2$, $R ∈ 𝒫$, $Γ,ϒ ∈ 𝒫_1$, and assume without loss of generality that $R = Γ R_{•|0}$.
-The IPF procedure is defined by the iterates $F^{(0)} = R = S^*(Γ,□,R,𝒫)$, $F^{(1)} = S^*(□,ϒ,F^{(0)},𝒫)$, $F^{(2)} = S^*(Γ,□,F^{(1)},𝒫)$, $…$ Under appropriate conditions \citep{ruschendorf1995convergence}, the measures $F^{(i)}$ associated to the IPF iterates of \cref{alg:ipf} converge in total variation (TV) metric and in KL divergence to $S^*(Γ,ϒ,R,𝒫)$ as $i → ∞$.
+For $\StaSB$ or $\DynSB$, the IPF procedure (\cref{alg:ipf}) is obtained by iteratively solving the forward and backward half bridge problems starting from the reference measure $R$.
+More precisely, let $𝒫$ be either $𝒫_𝒞$ or $𝒫_2$, $R ∈ 𝒫$, $Γ,ϒ ∈ 𝒫_1$, and assume that $R = Γ R_{•|0}$.
+The IPF procedure is defined by the iterates $F^{(0)} = R = S^*(Γ,□,R,𝒫)$, $F^{(1)} = S^*(□,ϒ,F^{(0)},𝒫)$, $F^{(2)} = S^*(Γ,□,F^{(1)},𝒫)$, and so on.
+Under appropriate conditions \citep{ruschendorf1995convergence}, the PMs $F^{(i)}$ associated with the IPF iterates of \cref{alg:ipf} converge in total variation (TV) metric and in KL divergence to $S^*(Γ,ϒ,R,𝒫)$ as $i → ∞$.
 Note that our choice of indexing of the IPF iterations differs from the prior literature, where indexing starts from $1$.
 In this work, indexing reflects the number of learning problems that needs to be solved in order to produce samples from the corresponding IPF iteration.
 As simulation from \cref{eq:sde_ref} is in general feasible (\cref{sec:inference_simulation}), and can be carried out exactly for the specifications of interest (\cref{sec:sde_class}), no learning is required to produce samples from $F^{(0)}$.

 For $\DynSB$, and specifically for the case of a reference diffusion law $R$, \citet{bortoli2021diffusion,vargas2021solving} introduce implementations of \cref{alg:ipf} that rely on a time reversal result for diffusion processes \citep{anderson1982reversetime}.
 Let $X$ be the $d$-dimensional diffusion process with law $P ∈ 𝒫_𝒞$ arising as unique solution to the SDE